microsoft/AirSim/cmake/readme.md

 ## Linux

-If you don't cmake version 3.*  you can run the following:
+If you don't have cmake version 3.* (for example, that is not the default on Ubuntu 14) you can run the following:
 ````
 sudo add-apt-repository ppa:george-edison55/cmake-3.x -y
 sudo apt-get update